namshi/namshi.github.com/source/team/index.markdown

     best practices and front end technologies.
     He comes with over 6 years of experience in front end development, and core JavaScript expertise.
     In free time, he can be found updating his blog or checking out some open source stuff.

-*   ##<div id="Luciano Colosio">Luciano Colosio</div>
-    {% img left team /images/lucio.jpg Luciano Colosio %}
-    **Luciano Colosio**  is a Senior IT professional with a long experience in the field on different topics and a keen attention for software development, web-technologies and ditributed architectures.
-    Starting as system administrator in his career he has been building his expertise in both the development and operational aspects while working for big italian new-media companies as well as new startups where he was able to focus also on Agile and XP methodologies.
-    For what it concerns software development he deeply values best practices, clean code and architectures and new cutting edge technologies.
-    Quite of an *aficionado* in the italian development community he's one of the founding members of the web-centric communtiy "WEBdeBS".
-    He joined Namshi as frontend engineer bringing his deep love for both javascript and node.js

 *   ##<div id="Mohamed Amin">Mohamed Amin</div>
     {% img left team /images/amin.jpg Mohamed Amin %}